henriksommerfeld/blog-hugo/content/article/2020-02-26-mac-setup/index.md

 ### Sorting in Finder

 Default setting for Finder is apparently to show files in no particular order.
-To fix this to sort by name, that setting can be changed in the dialogue opened by ⌘ + J. This then only applies to the current folder, so to make it the default, there is a special button for that.
+To fix this to sort by name, that setting can be changed in the dialogue opened by ⌘J. This then only applies to the current folder, so to make it the default, there is a special button for that.
 {{<post-image image="folder-settings.png" width="280" borderless="true" />}}

 ### Arrange windows

 For a MacBook with a small screen, this might not be that useful, but with a larger display I find it really helpful.
 It's basically to enable the possibilities that has been in Windows for many years, like putting two windows next to each other.
 There are a number of applications that does this.
 I use [Rectangle][5] because it's free and [open source][6].
 Though it is possible to align windows next to each other out-of-the-box as well, that involves precision clicking on the green maximise button, so it doesn't count.

+### Removing irrelevant search results

+I use [Alfred](https://www.alfredapp.com/) for searching apps and files, but to remove irrelevant files from the results, you have to go into the Spotlight settings, under the _Privacy_ tab.
+I have these paths removed:

+* ~/Code (which is where I clone all repos and where node_modules end up)
+* ~/go (where Go stuff ends up)
+* /System/Volumes/Data (nothing I'm looking for is here)

+{{<post-image image="spotlight-exclude.png" width="650" borderless="true" />}}

 ## Keyboard navigation